AkiraIkeda/VoiPaStudioFree/README.md

 Asset Store Terms of Service and EULA : https://unity3d.com/jp/legal/as_terms
 <br>
 ## How to use
-Connect USB microphone to your devices and run the VoiPaStudio.exe.
+Connect a USB microphone and run VoiPaStudio.exe.
-Adjust volume threshold with the left slider.
+Select your microphone device from the Audio Device drop-down list.
+Use the slider on the left to adjust the volume threshold.
 <br>
 ## Update ver1.0.0
 test